 This formula requires the following inputs: the income of the parties, minus deductions and exclusions, also adjusted for child care expenses, health expenses, and overnights that the child is with each parent.

 Once this information is gathered, we enter them into the machine and crunch the numbers.
 Really, the hardest part is often figuring out what these inputs are.
+While you read through the next sections, jot down some of the rough numbers and head over to our Florida Child Support Calculator.
+Just keep in mind that your child support amount is not set in stone and can change if there is a sudden change of family circumstances.

 Income in Florida means any form of payment to an individual including but not limited to wages, salary, commissions, bonuses, compensation as an independent contractor, workers’ compensation, disability benefits, annuity and retirement benefits, pensions, dividends, interest, royalties, trusts, and any other payments made by a private entity, the federal government, or the local government.
 Even disability benefits and unemployment compensation are used for the purposes of establishing a child support amount.